HosamAyoub/Clinic-Management-System/README.md

 # Clinic Management System
-Created a clinic management system by **C** using Linked-list (dynamic memory allocation), organized and linked multiple files. wrote a simple make file `Run.bat` to run the program easily.
+Created a clinic management system by **C** using Linked-list (dynamic memory allocation), organized and linked multiple files. wrote a simple Makefile `Run.bat` to run the program easily.
 At the beginning of the system, it asks the user to choose between admin mode and user mode.

 ## Admin